Azure/linux-on-azure-levelup/Module 3 - Securing Workloads - E2E Security/secure-infra.md

 A network security group can be created at the same time as a VM using the *az vm create* command.
 When doing so, the NSG is associated with the VMs network interface and an NSG rule is auto created to allow traffic on port *22* from any source.
 Earlier in this lab the frontend NSG was auto-created with the frontend VM.
 An NSG rule was also auto created for port 22.

 In some cases, it may be helpful to pre-create an NSG, such as when default SSH rules should not be created, or when the NSG should be attached to a subnet.
+We would like prevent default ssh rule to our backend VM, so we'll create the NSG before hand.

 Use the *az network nsg create* command to create a network security group.